-By a series of events Mr. Lias learned more about Uchee Pines and in October of 2011 he came for a 17 day session at the Lifestyle Center.
+Through a series of events, Mr. Lias learned more about Uchee Pines; and in October of 2011, he came for a 17-day session at the Lifestyle Center.
 Treatments included hot and cold fomentations to the abdomen and legs besides the all-around lifestyle changes in areas such as diet and exercise.
-In less than a week Mr. Lias was seeing improvement.
+In less than a week, Mr. Lias was seeing improvement.

 He went on to say, “I’ve never been at a place like this.
 This is a stress free environment—you’re surrounded by nature, no outside world that you have to deal with.”